What fabric should you choose?

 What can the numbers be used for?

 The amazing properties of UHMWPE used in Ultra are not without caveats, as it is very slippery and has a low-energy surface, meaning it makes for an unstable weave that is hard to bond.
 This is why Ultra has 1/3 polyester in the face.
 It stabilizes the weave and allows stronger bonding of the film, which further stabilizes the fabric as a whole.
-The film is then not just for waterproofing, but also an integral part of the fabric.
-This means the fabric tests quite a bit higher than its real world durability in a lot of conditions as the film also deteriorates and the integrity of the fabric gets compromised.
+The film is not just for waterproofing, but also an integral part of the fabric.
+In real world conditions the film deteriorates and the integrity of the fabric gets compromised.
+I’ve had a much higher rate of fabric failure with UItra because of this and have discontinued the fabric as a result.
+EPLX performs just as good or even better at a lower price.

 While all the main fabrics are waterproof to over 200psi (140000mm HH!), packs made from them are not equal in waterproofing, especially over time.